AmberBui/Student-Performance-Analyis/README.md

 - These patterns emphasize the influence of socioeconomic status, parental background, and test preparation on academic outcomes.

 ### Actions
-- Lunch Program Enhancements: Improve nutritional quality for all students, with additional focus on those receiving free or reduced lunches to address disparities in performance.
+- Lunch Program Enhancements: Improve nutritional quality for all students, with additional focus on those receiving free or reduced lunches to address gaps in performance.

 - Parental Engagement: Design programs to empower parents at all education levels, including workshops and resources that support their children's learning.

-- Targeted Support: Combine academic assistance like tutoring with holistic support for students from lower-income families or less-educated parental backgrounds to foster equal opportunities.
+- Targeted Support: Combine academic assistance like tutoring with support for students from lower-income families or less-educated parental backgrounds to foster equal opportunities.